StefanTodoran/elwha-segmentation/README.md

 ## Serving

-Activate the `elwah_env` conda environment.
+Activate the `elwha_env` conda environment.
 Navigate to the root folder of the repository in anaconda prompt.
 Run `python server.py`.

 The server code can take a `--no-build` flag (or `--nb` shorthand) if you don't want to build any changes you've made to the notebooks, and this can just be run from a regular terminal.